BryanCuneo/dbot/README.md

 # DBot - A plugin-based Discord bot framework

-DBot is a no-nonsense way to spin up a Discord bot with minimal minimal effort.
-Simply [create a bot account](https://discordpy.readthedocs.io/en/stable/discord.html), copy your API key into [config_example.toml](/config.toml), and run `python main.py`.
+DBot is a no-nonsense way to spin up a Discord bot with minimal effort.
+Simply [create a bot account](https://discordpy.readthedocs.io/en/stable/discord.html), copy your API key into [config.toml](/config_example.toml), and run `python main.py`.

 ---